Data Structures

 LinkedHashMap

-LinkedHashMap<String, Integer> map = new LinkedHashMap<>();
+Map<String, Integer> map = new LinkedHashMap<>(size, loadFactor, LRU);

-map.put("a", 1);
+map.put("one", 1);

-boolean containsKey = map.containsKey("a");
+boolean containsK = map.containsKey("one");

-boolean containsValue = map.containsValue(1);
+boolean containsV = map.containsValue(1);

-// Iteration in insertion order
+// Iteration

 for (Map.Entry<String, Integer> entry : map.entrySet()) {

-System.out.println(key + ": " + val);
+System.out.println(entry.getKey() + ": " + entry.getValue());

 }